Scaleda/Scaleda/README.en.md

 ## User Manual

-The PDF version of the user manual can be downloaded [here](./docs/scaleda-manual.pdf).
+The PDF version of the user manual can be downloaded [here](https://github.com/Scaleda/Scaleda/blob/master/docs/scaleda-manual.pdf).

 ## Project Structure

 This section introduces the structure of the Scaleda project, not the structure of FPGA projects developed using Scaleda.
-For the latter, please refer to this [document](docs/source/_posts/project.md) ([online link](https://scaleda.top/project)).
+For the latter, please refer to this [document](docs/project.md).

 Scaleda is an IDEA plugin developed in Scala and Java.
 Its source code structure is as follows: